octobercms/docs/help-using-composer.md

 <a name="laravel-packages"></a>
 ## Using Laravel Packages

-When including Laravel packages in OctoberCMS plugins there are a few things to take note of.
+When including Laravel packages in October CMS plugins there are a few things to take note of.

 <a name="laravel-config-files"></a>
 ### Configuration Files